Back to The Triumph

 • keep the Rosary and Sacred Heart close

-• refuse despair and theatrical anger
+• refuse both despair and theatrical anger

 Hope becomes credible when it is lived.
 The that prays and repairs is already living according to triumph rather than collapse.